f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP Dot3StatsTable
 -------------------

-You can poll the following SNMP OID to get detailed interface stats for each physical port on the rSeries appliances and also for Link Aggregation Groups that have been configured.
+You can poll the following SNMP OID to get detailed interface stats for each physical port on the rSeries appliances and for Link Aggregation Groups that have been configured.

 SNMP ifIndex OID: .1.3.6.1.2.1.10.7.2